iasmaro/GitLabAnalyzer/README.md

 ### Dependencies

-The following dependencies are already install on the team VM, no further actions required.
+The following dependencies are already installed on the team VM, no further actions required.

 - `Docker`
 - `Docker-compose`